 In addition, make sure your pup is getting enough exercise and is groomed regularly.
 Regular brushing can help reduce shedding and make your pup's coat look its best.

-It's important to consult your veterinarian before starting any supplements for your pup.
+It's essential to consult your veterinarian before starting any supplements for your pup.

 Supplements For Your Dogs Coat